qomolangmaice/ZedOS/README.md

-#
+# Notes:
-# ZedOS is a hobby built operating system, as you know, developing an OS is not an easy stuff,
-# you may need to know a little bit of Assembly programming and C programming.
+ZedOS is a hobby built operating system, as you know, developing an OS is not an easy stuff, you may need to know a little bit of Assembly programming and C programming.

-#
-# Before you build your own system, you should install some softwares(In Ubuntu or Debian) like this:
-# sudo apt-get install xorriso gcc nasm qemu grub virtualbox
+Before you build your own system, you should install some softwares(In Ubuntu or Debian) like this: sudo apt-get install xorriso gcc nasm qemu grub virtualbox
-#

 # Build environment directories like this :
 .
 ├── boot